spdk/spdk/doc/vhost_processing.md

 ```

 Virtqueue generally consists of an array of descriptors and each I/O needs
 to be converted into a chain of such descriptors.
-A descriptor can be
+A single descriptor can be
-either readable or writable, so each I/O request must consist of at least two
+either readable or writable, so each I/O request consists of at least two
-descriptors (request + response).
+(request + response).

 ```
 struct virtq_desc {